telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 it has been decided to return only the `geometry` part.
 In the future, maybe a flag to return the full content would be implemented (more detail [in this issue](https://github.com/telefonicaid/fiware-orion/issues/4125)).

-Additionally, with regards to `FeatureCollection`, and addition check is done.
-It is accepted at creation/update time only if it contains a single `Feature` (i.e. the `features` field has only one element).
+With regards to `FeatureCollection`, it is only accepted at creation/update time only if it contains a single `Feature` (i.e. the `features` field has only one element).
+Otherwise , Orion would return an `BadRequest`error.

 The only GeoJSON type not supported at all is `GeometryCollection`.
 You will get a "Database Error" if you try to use them).